yagub03/YagubThesis/README.md

 # Image context analysis for use in social media
+## Introduction
+The aim of this project is to test if pre-trained LLMs (ChatGPT) can be used for imaging context categorisation based on image captions and tags.
+The role of LLM is to decide if the image belongs to one of the following categories: personal, social, professional.

 ## Prequisite:

 Clone the repository by using git clone https://github.com/yagub03/YagubThesis.git command and then cd YagubThesis